 In this article, we will get to know how to build an off-grid solar system.
-But before knowing this, we read little what solar panels system is.
+But before knowing this, we read little about what solar panels system is.

 Solar Panels System